 Indoor Soccer is available each year and starts end of Novemebr through March for players starting in U8 to U18 mixed gender divsions and play at The AUD, Fairgrounds, Simcoe.

-British Soccer Camp is offered and will be held in 2019 on July 8 through to 12 by Challenger Sport, location NCYSP 660 West St, Simcoe.
+British Soccer Camp is offered and will NOT be held in July 2020 due to Covid 19 Challenger Sport, location NCYSP 660 West St, Simcoe.

 Ryan Cattrysse was Awarded the Bursary Award in 2013.
 We have renamed our Bursary Award to Ryan Cattrysse Memorial Bursary Award